GRIDSystemSAS/GMS/README.md

 # G.M.S (Grid Messaging System) is :

 - An easy to use Messaging system
-- Kiss mode - Not a complicated stuff at all - but yet powerfull
+- Kiss mode - yet powerfull
 - Efficient messaging transfert, with very low system ressources consoumptions.
 - Work well today in production environement
 - Offers to CPP / Pascal / all other library enabled language) communicate effectively and easely
+- Cient library could be find [here](https://github.com/VincentGsell/GMSclientLib)
-- Protocol buffer communication only on TCP.
+- Protocol buffer communication over TCP.

 G.M.S is the 3rd iteration and first published of a messaging services.
-It is the grand father of GRID Server.

 # Feature